ucdavis/esp50/_posts/1982-08-15-Division-Continue.markdown

 ---
-title:  "The division continued to gain popularity with 78 students enrolled in EPAP and 73 in ENP. "
+title:  "Division continues to gain popularity with 78 students enrolled in Environmental Policy Analysis and Planning and 73 in Environmental Planning and Management"
 date:   1982-08-15
 categories:
   - courses